nih-cfde/training-and-engagement/hackmd/UNIX.md

 ```
 :::

 We can use the `cat` command to print fastq files to the screen, but thousands of lines of text would crowd your screen.
-Instead, let's use the `head` command to view the first 8 lines file.
-You can copy the file name and paste it into the console or you can type and use tab complete to pick a particular file.
+Instead, we will use the `head` command to view the first 8 lines of the file.
+You can copy the file name below and paste it into the console or you can type and use tab complete to pick a particular file.

 ```
 head -n 4 F3D0_S188_L001_R1_001.fastq